What is the Detroit Urban Craft Fair?

 Two hundred swag bags are given to attendees, vendors and volunteers each year.
 We are seeking high-quality inclusions and samples from independent crafters and handmade businesses for inclusion in the bags.
 In an effort to make the bags as green as possible, flyers and other paper-only swag, such as business cards or coupons, are not accepted.

 Swag submissions must be received be sent by November 9, 2014.

 To learn more about swag submissions or to sign up, please contact email@example.com with the subject line “swag request.”

-All media requests should be directed to Lish at email@example.com.
+All media requests should be directed to Carey at firstname.lastname@example.org.